tailcallhq/tailcallhq.github.io/blog/no-code-graphql-2024-05-30.md

 ---
 title: Writing a GraphQL Backend by Hand is Long Gone
+subtitle: Writing a GraphQL backend by hand doesn't scale beyond a point.
 authors:
   - name: Tushar Mathur
     title: CEO @ Tailcall | Love to talk about programming, scale, distributed systems and building high performance systems.